Things not to do in Prague: 14 local tourist traps

 Dana, owner and guide for Prague Behind The Scenes.

 Do you know how locals recognize foreigners even from a distance?
 They are eating “trdelník” or “trdlo” (same stupid thing).
 Simple sweet pastry made on every corner in Prague and sold for ridiculously high prices.
 The promo signs always say that trdelník is a traditional Czech pastry.
 But believe me…I ate it myself twice in my life.
 It is nothing that our grannies make at home!!
-Btw, do you know what “trdlo” in Czech language means?
-Dull person.
-You will find this pastry everywhere downtown, especially in garbage bins.
-People just take a few bites, snap an Instagram picture with their dull cake and dump it.
-Such is the life cycle of the touristy pastry.
-Don´t be part of this ridiculous circus and rather buy “koláče” – a pastry we actually like, eat and bake.
-Get one either in Kolacherie or in Torto.

 tourist traps

 This is seriously big LOL.
 Trdelník is just a good marketing.
 Typical Czech pastries are: bábovka, koláč, štrůdl, buchta.
+Photo: wikipedia

 2. Narrowest street in Prague

-Maybe you have heard about Prague´s narrowest street which is currently so extremely popular among tourists…I will tell you a secret now.
-This is a tourist trap and another “discovery” of travel influencers.
-Locals say: please skip it, otherwise you will be standing in a line up like a sheep.
+My recommendation: please skip it, otherwise you will be standing in a line up like a sheep.
 For a tourist trap.
 The “street” is actually a gap between two houses, the “street” doesn´t have a name.
 It´s just a corridor leading to a very average restaurant.
 Rating 2.3 on Google says a lot about it.

-3. Karlovy lázně (downtown club)
+4. Karlovy lázně (night club)

 Tourist traps in Prague